wadakatu/laravel-spectrum/docs/en/config-reference.md

     | Watch Paths
     |--------------------------------------------------------------------------
     |
-    | Directories and files to watch.
+    | Directories and files to watch for changes.
     |
     */
     'paths' => [